-- Step 1: A grievance shall be submitted by the employee in writing within 10 business days after its occurrence, in triplicate, to the IAEP Representative, who shall forthwith file one copy with the Chief EMT and one copy with the Business Administrator.
+- Step 1: A grievance shall be submitted by the employee in writing within 10 business days after its occurrence, in triplicate, to the IAEP-74 Representative, who shall forthwith file one copy with the Chief EMT and one copy with the Business Administrator.
 If the grievance is not filed in writing, the employee shall be barred from proceeding further with said grievance.
-If the grievance is filed in writing, the IAEP Representative and Chief EMT shall forthwith attempt to resolve the grievance.
-The Chief EMT will respond to the employee in writing within 10 business days or it shall be considered a denial of the grievance. - Step 2: If the grievance is not resolved at Step 1, the IAEP Representative shall take the matter up with the Director of Fire within five business days of the Step 1 answer in an endeavor to resolve the grievance.
-The Director of Fire will respond to the employee in writing within 10 business days or it shall be considered a denial of the grievance. - Step 3: If the grievance is not resolved at Step 2, the IAEP Representative shall refer the matter to the IAEP President, who shall, take the matter up with the Business Administrator within five business days of the Step 2 answer in an endeavor to resolve the grievance.
-The Business Administrator or designee will respond to the employee in writing within 20 business days or it shall be considered a denial of the grievance. - Step 4: If the grievance is not resolved at Step 3, the IAEP or City may refer the matter to arbitration as stated below, provided that written notice is given to the other party within 60 business days of the Step 3 answer.
-If 60 business days written notice is not given, then the grievance answer shall be considered as accepted between the parties, and arbitration shall not be available as a remedy. - §2.
-Only the IAEP or City may submit a grievance to arbitration.
-Either party may request PERC to resolve the grievance through arbitration, and request that a list of arbitrators be furnished to the IAEP and City.
-If the parties cannot arrive at a mutually satisfactory arbitrator within 30 business days after receipt of the list, PERC shall select an arbitrator.
-The arbitrator shall hear the matter on the evidence and within the meaning of this Agreement and applicable CSC rules and regulations, and render his/her award in writing, which shall be final and binding.
-The cost of the arbitrator's fee shall be shared equally by the parties.
-Any IAEP representative or employee required in the grievance procedure to settle disputes on any arbitration shall be released from work without loss of pay for such purpose, and any witness reasonably required shall be made available during working hours without loss of pay for the purpose of disposing of any grievance or arbitration matter. - §3.
-Arbitration shall not be obtainable as a matter of right if the grievance: - a. involves the existence of alleged violation of any agreement other than the present Agreement between the parties. - b. would require an arbitrator to rule on, consider or change the appropriate hourly, salary or incentive rate set forth in Exhibit "A", by which an employee shall be paid, or the method by which his/her pay shall be determined. - c. would require an arbitrator to consider, rule on or decide any of the following: - i. the elements of a job assignment.
+If the grievance is filed in writing, the IAEP-74 Representative and Chief EMT shall forthwith attempt to resolve the grievance.
+The Chief EMT will respond to the employee in writing within 10 business days or it shall be considered a denial of the grievance. - Step 2: If the grievance is not resolved at Step 1, the IAEP-74 Representative shall take the matter up with the Director of Fire within five business days of the Step 1 answer in an endeavor to resolve the grievance.
+The Director of Fire will respond to the employee in writing within 10 business days or it shall be considered a denial of the grievance. - Step 3: If the grievance is not resolved at Step 2, the IAEP-74 Representative shall refer the matter to the IAEP-74 President, who shall, take the matter up with the Business Administrator within five business days of the Step 2 answer in an endeavor to resolve the grievance.
+The Business Administrator or designee will respond to the employee in writing within 20 business days or it shall be considered a denial of the grievance. - Step 4: If the grievance is not resolved at Step 3, the IAEP-74 or City may refer the matter to arbitration as stated below, provided that written notice is given to the other party within 60 business days of the Step 3 answer.
+If 60 business days written notice is not given, then the grievance answer shall be considered as accepted between the parties, and arbitration shall not be available as a remedy.